PaulSchweizer/ActionRpgKit/README.md

 A simle to use kit for creating Action RPGs.
 The Kit is meant to be used within the Unity Game Engine, but is designed to have no dependency to Unity.
 This ensures a clean separation of logic and implementation.

 ## Project Management
-The corresponding Scrum board and ticket system is hosted on [Jira](https://paulschweizer.atlassian.net/secure/RapidBoard.jspa?projectKey=ARPG&rapidView=4&view=planning.nodetail).
+The corresponding [Scrum board](https://paulschweizer.atlassian.net/secure/RapidBoard.jspa?projectKey=ARPG&rapidView=4&view=planning.nodetail) and ticket system is hosted on Jira].

-Any strategy documents are maintained on [Google Drive](https://drive.google.com/open?id=0B_5pqWUPN6WhX29nazlWNjRhN2c).
+Any [strategy documents](https://drive.google.com/open?id=0B_5pqWUPN6WhX29nazlWNjRhN2c) are maintained on Google.

 ## Documentation
 The [Code Documentation](https://paulschweizer.github.io/ActionRpgKit/) is created with doxygen.